criblio/helm-charts/helm-chart-sources/appscope/README.md

  `helm install appscope cribl/appscope --set appscope.destinations.cribl="tcp://cribl-internal:10090"`

-## Basic Configuration for Cribl Edge

-* To install the chart with the release name "appscope" and send metrics & events to [Cribl Stream](https://cribl.io/stream/) defined as: `cribl-internal:10090`:

- `helm install appscope cribl/appscope --set appscope.destinations.cribl="tcp://cribl-internal:10090"`

 ## Basic Configuration for Statsd Prometheus Exporter

 To send `statsd` metrics to a local Statsd Exporter deployment, use the following configuration: